 “In other words, because they save more they are trusted with more funds to support digital,” Mr. Sondergaard said.

 These leaders are trusted to build the digital platform which entails five domains: IT Systems, Customer Experiences, things, Intelligence, and the Ecosystem Foundation.
 The domains are interconnected and independent and organizations will focus on the one or few with the most impact for them.
+Peter Sondergaard explains the five domains of the digital platform.

 IT Systems, how you run and scale operations, requires work because in recent years applications have become mobile and social.
 Infrastructure applications and business processes have moved to the cloud and data is more pervasive, accessible and open.
 While there is a general trend towards the cloud, systems move at different rates and organizations should audit their mix of internal and cloud-delivered capabilities to use the cloud when appropriate.